This article applies to Identity Panel version 5.x. For instructions regarding older versions see articles prefixed LEGACY.

 The following prerequisite configuration tasks should be completed before starting the installation process:

 You must install or upgrade to at least Windows Server 2016.

 Ensure the service is running, and note the MongoDB connection string.
 In a simple single-server standalone installation with default network settings the connection string will be

 Ensure the service is running and note the URL.
 In a simple single-server standalone installation this will be

 Enable IIS including authentication, redirection and proxy features.
-This may be done via Server Manager, or on Windows Server 2012 R2 and 2016, from an administrative PowerShell prompt:
+This may be done via Server Manager, or from an administrative PowerShell prompt:

 The required installer is the Windows Hosting Bundle